ACOSS Media Internship

 At the conclusion of the internship, the ACOSS supervisor(s) will provide the student with some feedback on their performance in a brief written completion report as required by the student's educational institution.
 Students may also be given a reference detailing their contribution to ACOSS during the placement.

-If you require any further details on the ACOSS media internship program please contact the Media and Communications Officer, Fernando de Freitas on 02 9310 6209 email@example.com.
+If you require any further details on the ACOSS media internship program please contact the Media Adviser, Fernando de Freitas on 02 9310 6209 email@example.com.
 Interested candidates are also encouraged to visit our website to learn more about the work of ACOSS.